rreusser/html-inject-meta/README.md

 ## See also

 This module is heaviliy inspired by and works great with [indexhtmlify](https://github.com/dominictarr/indexhtmlify).
+Many thanks to [Dima Yv](https://github.com/dfcreative) for the initial inspiration.

 ## License